Configure Custom Scripts

 -

-function returns Dataset's date in a human readable format and is used to display an error message if no data is found for a Dataset
+: Returns Dataset's date in a human-readable format and is used to display an error message if no data is found for a Dataset

-) and perform actions on the received response data.
+and performing actions on the received response data.
 All the next commands are executed within this function's body- The

 dataset